 CSB 8741: Leadership.
+1.75 credits

 Students will investigate the leadership tasks, which face managers in companies with worldwide operations.
 Initially, students will identify the forces of global change and the strategic challenges, which they present to managers.
 Subsequently, students will examine the leadership characteristics required to manage global operations in a changing environment.